SAP-samples/teched2023-DT187v/exercises/ex1/README.md

 What you will do in the course of this Hands-On session is focussed on the lower level of this diagram:
 <br>![](/exercises/ex1/images/02-HandsOnScope.png)
-You will mainly build an analytical data model on top of the transactional model that consists of a multi-dimensional cube view, according analytical dimension views as well as an analytical query that reads from the cube.
+You will mainly build an analytical data model on top of the transactional model that consists of a multi-dimensional cube view, according analytical dimension views as well as an analytical query that reads from the cube.<br>
-The Service Exposure part can also be done in the trial systems, but unfortunately, we do not have multi-dimensional clients yet available as part of the trial experience.
+The Service Exposure part can also be done in the trial systems, but we do not have multi-dimensional clients yet available as part of the trial experience, therefore this part of the tutorial is optional.<br>
-That you anyhow get an impression of how a multi-dimensional client works, we enabled a multi-dimensional preview on the query in the trial system and will link you to additional material.
-With the preview, you will be able to visualise the model that you built in the same way as it would be possible with an analytical end uer application.
+That you still get an impression of how a multi-dimensional client works, we enabled the multi-dimensional preview on the query in the trial system.
+We will use this preview to visualise the model that you built in the same way as it would be possible with an analytical end uer application.<br>

 ## Analytical Basiscs